-Course Title: Grade 11 English
+Course Description for ENG3C Grade 11 English Online Course

 Grade 11 English (ENG3C) emphasizes the development of literacy, communication, and critical and creative thinking skills necessary for success in the workplace and in daily life.
 Students will study the content, form, and style of a variety of contemporary informational, graphic, and literary texts; and create oral, written, and media texts in a variety of forms for practical purposes.
 An important focus will be on using language clearly and accurately in a variety of formal and informal contexts.
 The course is intended to prepare students for the compulsory Grade 12 workplace preparation course.

 Summary of Units and Timelines for Grade 11 English ENG3C

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the ENG3C course profile.